azorfus/azorfus.github.io/_posts/2024-03-26-Schlage-(Reverse-Engineering).md

 Pin 2:

-	We use the current system time as the seed here which is printed out onto the screen. use this as the seed in the same script used for pin 5 and you get your answer.
+	We use the current system time as the seed here which is printed out onto the screen.
+Use this as the seed in the scripts given and you get your answer.

 Pin 4: